 But I understand their concern.
-First generation immigrants come from a world of no opportunities to a world full of opportunities.
+First generation immigrants come from a world of less opportunities to a world full of opportunities.
 Why waste that opportunity on risky things?

 When you grow up poor in a third world country – the dream is to simply have a job, a stable one, so you can feed your family and have a house.
 It’s about meeting the basic needs.